 - Privacy of Ownership – Under a Land Trust arrangement, your identity as the legal owner of the real estate is not disclosed to the public or to any third party, except in cases of subpoena or court order.

 - Ease of Transferability – The beneficiary (or “owner”) of a land trust may be changed without recording a change in the public records.

 - Avoids Probate – Probate is usually necessary regardless of whether or not one has a will.
-A Land Trust arrangement, however, allows you to designate succession of ownership exactly as you wish, thereby avoiding probate and costly, time-consuming proceedings relating to the property.
+A Land Trust arrangement, however, allows you to designate succession of ownership.
+You can do this exactly as you wish, thereby avoiding probate and costly, time-consuming proceedings relating to the property.

-- Facilitates Multiple Ownership – Where there are multiple owners of a parcel of real estate, a Land Trust can be structured to provide for clear and easy legal direction.
+- Facilitates Multiple Ownership – Where there are multiple owners of a parcel of real estate, a Land Trust can be structured to provide for clear and easy legal division.

 - You Retain Tax Advantage – You are still eligible for the homeowner’s and senior citizen’s real estate tax exemptions.

 Keep in mind, a land trust provides privacy of ownership, not true asset protection.
 There are tools that can provide true real estate asset protection.
 So, you can use land trust for lawsuit prevention.
 That is, you so a contingent fee attorney does not readily see that you have “deep pockets” the land trust conceals our ownership.
 For liquid assets, on the other hand offshore trusts provide the most powerful asset protection.
 Here are some offshore asset protection examples that you may very well want to know about.